When my youngest daughter (now a fully grown adult) was about 8 months old, I developed very sore nipples.

-We live in a culture that does not value or respect rest.
+We live in a culture that does not value nor respect rest.
 If you’re resting, you must be lazy and incorrigible.
-We have been raised on Tampax ads that say, “Go play tennis, golf and volleyball when you’re having your moon time.
+We have been raised on Tampax ads that say, “Go play tennis, golf and volleyball when you’re having your moon time (period).
 An active woman is an attractive woman”.

 I love the Orthodox Jewish practice of giving women a bed of their own, from the time their period starts until 12 days later, and arranging a complete day of rest from all household duties on Saturday.
 We would all be well advised to adopt these customs.

 Some of the problems that are cured by rest in bed are:

 - Breast problems of all kinds, in nursing mothers